Caitlyn-Milne/StudyVault/Data Structures and Algorithms/Datastructures and Algorithms overview.md

 A binary tree has a left and right node.

 ### Binary Search Tree
 [[Bineary Search Trees]] turns [[#Binary Search]] into a datastructure.
-In a binary search tree, a nodes left child must be smaller, and a nodes right must be bigger.
+In a binary search tree, a nodes left descendants must be smaller, and a nodes right descendants must be bigger.

 To [[Bineary Search Trees#Searching|search]] for an item, if this node is equal to the target, we have found it, if smaller search left child, if bigger search right child.
 This takes O(logn) for a balanced tree, but can take O(n) if the tree is unbalanced.